Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 With YouTube Music Premium, request specific albums, songs, artists, and playlists on-demand.
 It also offers useful player controls, such as unlimited skips and song replay on smart speakers.
 Has additional perks on YouTube Music app, like background play, ads-free music(across every device), and audio-only mode.

-Listen to Spotify for free on your Nest speakers and displays
+Listen to Spotify for free on your Nest speakers

 You’ll be able to ask for music to be played based on genre, mood, or activity, or for Spotify-curated playlists on a free account.
 You’ll also be able to take advantage of casting your songs from Google Home to other speakers or TVs in your home.
 Millions of Spotify’s free users will be able to enjoy Spotify in their homes through voice-activated speakers.